 Employee/Faculty Safety and Security Concerns

 1. What do I do if I get to my classroom, and it’s locked?
-On any campus, call College Security/Police Services at 6911* and a College Security officer** will be dispatched to unlock the door.
+On any campus, call College Safety and Security Services at 6911* and a College Security officer** will be dispatched to unlock the door.

 2. What do I do if a student gets sick or has a seizure in my class?
-On any campus, call College Security/Police Services at 6911*.
+On any campus, call College Safety and Security Services at 6911*.
 The College Security dispatcher will contact the community 911 emergency responder as needed and also dispatch a College Security officer** to remain on the scene until the emergency responder arrives.

 3. What if I’m uncomfortable walking to my car in the parking lot, especially at night?
-On any campus, call College Security/Police Services at 6911* to request an escort.
+On any campus, call College Safety and Security Services at 6911* to request an escort.
 You may also advise any College Security personnel** that you see en route and ask them for assistance.

 4. What do I do if I feel a student is stalking me?
-On any campus, call College Security/Police Services at 6911*.
+On any campus, call College Safety and Security Services at 6911*.
 They will advise you as to procedures for reporting the incident to the appropriate law enforcement agency and will work with you regarding escorts to your vehicles or other remote parts of campuses.